clearlinux/swupd-client/docs/swupd.1.rst

         Do not delete the swupd state directory content after updating the system.

+    - `--update-search-file-index`

+        Update the index used by search-file to speed up searches.
+Don't enable this if you have download or space restrictions.

 ``verify``

     Perform system software installation verification.
 The program will